nicholaswmin/automap/.github/benchmark/lib/dyno/README.md

   // Test Parameters
   //
-  // All `key`/`value` pairs declared here are available in the task file
+  // All `key`/`value` pairs declared here
+  // are available in the task file
   parameters: {
-    // user-configurable parameters:
+    // user-configurable:
-    // you'll be prompted to edit these on startup, if needed
+    // you'll be prompted to edit these
+    // on startup, if needed
     configurable: {
       // required:
       TASKS_SECOND: 100,